johnandrea/dna-multi-match/README.md

 The input is a GEDCOM file exported from a genealogy program.

+Note that because the --testers option is a space delimited list, the input file should be given as the first item on the command line.

 ## Options

---testers  list of pairs of matches

---iditem=value

-Default is "xref".
+--testers  id1,dna1 id2,dna2 id3,dna3 ...

+This is the set testers info to consider for the family matching.
+Given as a list of as a space separated list of pairs with each pair as tester-id (see id-item) comma DNA value in cM.

+--id-item=value

+This is the item which will identify the tester.
+Default is "xref" which is the individual XREF value in the GEDCOM file.
+Other options might be "uuid", etc. If using a GEDCOM custom type specify it as "type." followed by the type name, such as "type.extid", "type.refnumber", etc.

 --max-results=value

+More than this many final matches is considered too many to display.
 Default is 14.

 --min-testers=value

+At least this many testers is required for the program to run.
 Default is 3

 --smallest-match=value

+At least one of the testers must have a DNA match value (in cM) for the program to run.
 Default is 866.

 --show-each

-If added then the intermeduate match results for each tester will be printed to std-err.
+If added then the intermediate match results for each tester will be printed to std-err.
-Might generate a lot of output.

 --orientation=direction

 Change the orientatation of the diagram in the DOT file output.
 Default is "TB" for top-to-bottom.
 Other choices are "LR" for left to right plus "BT" and "RL".

---reverse
+--reverse-arrows

 Change the direction of the arrows which usually point from parent to child.